This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 For the Investing bucket, there are many resources you can go to for more details on what to do in your Investing bucket so that you can grow your money.
 These resources include two of Tony Robbins’ books, “Money: Master the Game — 7 Simple Steps to Financial Freedom” and “Unshakeable: Your Financial Freedom Playbook — Creating Peace of Mind in a World of Volatility.”

 I’m rebuilding my life.
-Sharing what I’ve learned and my progress in applying powerful systems like the 7 Buckets Money System are part of what I can do to help prevent others from making the same or similar blunders that I have.
+Sharing what I’ve learned and my progress in applying powerful systems like the 7 Buckets Money System is part of what I can do to help prevent others from making the same or similar blunders that I have.

 Onward and upward.